felixhagspiel/jsOnlyLightbox/README.md

 If set to true, the image will be resized according to the viewport on resize-events.

+###	`{loadingGif: bool}`
+__Default: true__

+If set to true, the loading-gif will be shown until the image is loaded.
+Feel free to replace the GIF inside the img-folder.
+Note: This is disabled for IE8 due to bugs with transparent backgrounds and performance issues.

 ###	`{carousel: bool}`
 __Default: true__